Yash-Kavaiya/100xdevs-0to100/Week-0 ( Warming up )/L2_HTML_Basics.md

 In summary, `<div>` and `<span>` serve different purposes in structuring and styling content, while `<table>` is specifically meant for organizing and displaying tabular data on a webpage.

-## Attributes
+## Attributes 🔍

 Attributes are additional properties that can be added to HTML elements to provide extra information about the element.
-They are added within the start tag of an HTML element and consist of a name and a value, separated by an equals sign (=), and are enclosed in double quotes (" ") or single quotes (' ').
+They are added within the start tag of an HTML element and consist of a name and a value, separated by an equals sign (`=`), and are enclosed in double quotes (`"`) or single quotes (`'`).
 Attributes provide metadata or configuration settings for the element and help define its behavior, appearance, or functionality.

-Attributes can serve various purposes, such as:
+### Purposes of Attributes 🛠️

 1. **Setting Values**: Attributes can assign values to elements.
 For instance, the `src` attribute in the `<img>` tag specifies the URL of the image to be displayed.